What we are

 All of this brings us to present: a tool that can map how code changes over time, intelligently group commits of similar purpose, and present a team like ours with a productivity metric built to analyze code like a Lead Developer would.

 Read more about: How our code analysis works

-For the last 10 years, Bill has helped shepherd Bonanza.com from a bedroom side project to a company that is consistently recommended over Amazon and eBay by sellers participating in the largest annual poll of ecommerce sellers.
-In the last few years, Bonanza has been named one of the 100 Best Companies to Work For, and had our Background Burner named one of Time's Top 50 Websites.
+For the last 10 years, Bill has helped shepherd Bonanza.com from a programming side project to a company that is consistently recommended over Amazon and eBay by sellers participating in the largest annual poll of ecommerce sellers.
+Bonanza's efforts have been buoyed by an amazing team that share his conviction for "listening to the customer" and "proving we care through our actions."
+In the last five years, Bonanza has been named one of the 100 Best Companies to Work For.
 In 2017, Bill was an Ernst & Young finalist for Entrepreneur of the Year.